-- 18.1.1 When an employee has not been notified the previous day that she/he will be required to work for more than two (2) hours beyond the normal quitting time of the first or second shifts or for more than three and one half (3 1⁄2) hours beyond the normal guitting time of the third shift, she/he shall be provided with a meal and be allowed thirty (30) minutes to consume same and the employee shall be paid at the Base Hourly Rate of pay.
-When a hot meal is not provided, the Employer will pay the employee \$15.00.
+18.1.1 When an employee has not been notified the previous day that they will be required to work for more than two (2) hours beyond the normal quitting time of the first or second shifts or for more than three and one half (3 1⁄2) hours beyond the normal quitting time of the third shift, they shall be provided with a meal and be allowed thirty (30) minutes to consume same and the employee shall be paid at the Base Hourly Rate of pay.
+When a hot meal is not provided, the Employer will pay the employee \$25.00.
 This meal break will be taken following the first two (2) hours of overtime worked.
-After each additional four (4) hours is worked and when work is required beyond that four (4) hour period, the employee shall be allowed thirty (30) minutes to eat and be paid at the Base Hourly Rate of pay and she/he shall be provided with a meal.
+After each additional four (4) hours is worked and when work is required beyond that four (4) hour period, the employee shall be provided with a meal.
 The Employer will supply a hot meal when possible.
-When a hot meal is not provided, the Employer will pay the employee \$15.00.
+When a hot meal is not provided, the previous day, no meal will be provided after the first two (2) hours of overtime worked, but the employee \$25.00.
 Where an employee has been notified the previous day, no meal will be provided after the first two (2) hours of overtime worked, but the employee will be allowed thirty (30) minutes to eat and be paid at the Base Hourly Rate of pay.
+When a hot meal is not provided, the Employer will pay the employee \$25.00.

-After each additional four (4) hours is worked and when work is required beyond that four (4) hour period, the employee shall be allowed thirty (30) minutes to eat and be paid at the Base Hourly Rate of pay and she/he shall be provided with a meal.
-When a hot meal is not provided, the Employer will pay the employee \$15.00. - 18.1.2 When a paid meal period overlaps a rest period, the paid meal period will supplant the rest period.
+hours is worked and when work is required beyond that four (4) hour period, the employee shall be allowed thirty (30) minutes to eat and be paid at the Base Hourly Rate of pay and they shall be provided with a meal.
+When a hot meal is not provided, the Employer will pay the employee \$25.00.

-- 18.1.3 The above-noted is not applicable to the first eight (8) hours worked on Saturdays, Sundays or Recognized Holidays for employees who normally work the first or second shifts. - 18.1.4 The above-noted is not applicable to the first six and one-half (6 1⁄2) hours worked on Saturdays, Sundays or Recognized Holidays for employees who normally work the third shift.
+- 18.1.2 When a paid meal period overlaps a rest period, the paid meal period will supplant the rest period. - 18.1.3 The above-noted is not applicable to the first eight (8) hours worked on Saturdays, Sundays or Recognized Holidays for employees who normally work the first or second shifts. - 18.1.4 The above-noted is not applicable to the first six and one-half (6 1⁄2) hours worked on Saturdays, Sundays or Recognized Holidays for employees who normally work the third shift.